hapipal/confidence/README.md

 - `key` - the requested key path.
 All keys must begin with '/'. '/' returns the the entire document.
 - `criteria` - optional object used as criteria for applying filters in the configuration document.
 Defaults to `{}`.

 Returns the value found after applying the criteria.
-If the key is invalid or not found, returns null.
+If the key is invalid or not found, returns undefined.

 ```javascript
 var value = store.get('/c', { size: 'big' });